csterryliu/portfolio/README.md

 # 2017 #
 ## The first webpage of Legal Attest Letter Generator ##
 [Website](https://lalg.herokuapp.com)
-- Released on June, 2017
+- Released in June, 2017
 - The website is developed by [Yen Lee](https://github.com/lyenliang)
 - It integrates my Python module
 - It has become a practical legal tool for many people in Taiwan